 Individual Voluntary Arrangement (IVA)

 An IVA is a formal arrangement between you and your creditors where you can consolidate all your debts into one single monthly payment.
-As an IVA is a legally binding agreement, it means you have more protection from your creditors who generally will not be able to apply interest charges to your debt or take legal action against you for the duration of the IVA.
-If 75% of creditors (by value) agree to the proposal, then you will enter into the IVA, usually, for the five-year term paying back your creditors, the amount agreed in the proposal.
-At the end of the term, providing you have kept to the conditions, any debts left in the IVA will be written off.
+As an IVA is a legally binding agreement, it means you have more protection from your creditors who generally will not be able to apply interest charges to your debt or take legal action against you for the duration of the arrangement.

 Benefits of an IVA

-- It will protect you and against any action from unsecured creditors included in the arrangement
+- It will protect you from any action from unsecured creditors included in the arrangement.

 Drawbacks of an IVA

-- You need 75% of your creditors who vote on the proposal by value to agree to your proposal to enter the IVA
+- You need 75% of your creditors who vote on the proposal by value to agree to the IVA arrangement.

-- An IVA stays on your credit rating for six years (from the date it is approved by creditors) which can affect your ability to obtain credit
+- An IVA stays on your credit rating for six years (from the date creditors approve it) which can affect your ability to obtain credit.

-- Not all debts are included in an IVA including secured debts such as mortgages and hire purchase
+- Not all debts are included in an IVA.
+Secured debts such as mortgages and hire purchases are excluded.